alttch/eva3/xc/drivers/phi/phi_devel.rst

         self.__get_help = __get_help__
         self.__set_help = __set_help__
         self.__help = __help__
+        if info_only: return
+        # your code, i.e. to parse self.phi_cfg

 The super().__init__ call should always be first.

-If the constructor faces a problem (i.e. parsing a config) it may set *self.ready=False* to abort controller loading the driver.
+If the constructor faces a problem (i.e. parsing a config or checking equipment, i.e. local bus) it may set *self.ready=False* to abort controller loading the driver.

 If PHI methods get/set can't work with a single ports at all (i.e. equipment returns state of all ports at once only), constructor should set variables: